 If you want to play Marvel Contest of Champions, but it doesn't offer the Visual accessibility features you require, these similar games extend the Visual accessibility:

-Marvel Contest of Champions has 2 accessibility features for Audio which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+We've documented 2 accessibility features for Audio in Marvel Contest of Champions which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.